HichamDz38/python_mailer_smtp/README.md

 - ### bodyf
 this file hold the dynamic message to send, it call dynamic because we have some variabls that change according to each job, these varibale are:\n
-  	'_From'     : it will replaced by the sender name\n
+  	>'_From'     : it will replaced by the sender name
-	'_To'       : it will replaced by the receiver name \n '_Femail'   : it will replaced by the sender email\n '_Temail'   : it will replaced by the receiver email\n
+	>'_To'       : it will replaced by the receiver name
+	>'_Femail'   : it will replaced by the sender email
+	>'_Temail'   : it will replaced by the receiver email